juliandeleonguerrero/Worldbuilding-Obsidian-Template/worldbuilding-template/Events/Events.md

 ### Timeline
 The default Event template supports the Timeline feature.
 Near the top of every document is a hidden code block that allows you to specify the event's name, starting date, ending date, and other important details for the timeline plugin to function.
 # Folder Organization
-World builders are encoruaged to create their own events folder and organize it appropriately.
+World builders are encouraged to create their own folders and organize appropriately.
 # Table of Contents
 %% Begin Waypoint %%